-First up is Tony Rosales’ responses.
+Today we are publishing Fred Anderson’s responses.
 You can also read his candidate profile here.

 Question One – Which position on abortion most closely describes the kind of legislation you would support in the Montana state legislature?
 Please choose only one option and feel free to briefly explain or expand on your views.

 - Abortion should be legal for any reason at any time during pregnancy, including up until birth, with no exceptions.

 - Life begins at conception and abortion should not be legal at any time for any reason.